thijsputman/sysmon-mqtt/README.md

 ./sysmon.sh --version
 ```

+### Daemon-mode

+As of version 1.3.0, `sysmon-mqtt` includes a simple daemon to ensure the main
+monitoring process keeps running (ie, is restarted if it terminates).
+This is
+primarily intended for embedded devices running minimal Linux-distributions
+lacking amenities like [Docker](#docker) or [systemd](#systemd).

+When started with `--daemon` as its _first_ argument, `sysmon-mqtt` will start
+in daemon-mode and fork off a child-process to do the actual work (all arguments
+after `--daemon` are passed directly to this child-process).
+Whenever the
+child-process exits, it will be restarted by the daemon after waiting
+`SYSMON_INTERVAL` seconds.

+All output is redirected to `📄 ~/sysmon-mqtt.log` – this can be controlled via
+the `SYSMON_DAEMON_LOG` environment variable.

+To stop the daemon, send a `SIGKILL` the _daemon_-process.

 ### Docker

-The simplest (if slightly constrained) way of running the script is via the
+The most straightforward (if slightly constrained) way of running the script is
-Docker-container published on
+via the Docker-container published on
 [Docker Hub](https://hub.docker.com/r/thijsputman/sysmon-mqtt) and
 [GHCR](https://github.com/thijsputman/home-assistant-config/pkgs/container/sysmon-mqtt).
 Container images are available for `amd64`, `arm64`, and `armhf`.